Binance Withdrawals Surge After Regulatory Crackdown on BUSD

 Dune data shows that the surge in withdrawals from Binance is the largest 24-hour net outflow since December 17, 2022, when concerns about Binance’s proof-of-reserve audits spiked.
 The proof-of-reserve audit is a process in which an exchange proves that it has the funds it claims to have.
 The fact that Binance’s proof-of-reserve audits have been under scrutiny is worrying for its users, as it raises questions about the exchange’s credibility and trustworthiness.

-According to Peckshield, a blockchain security firm, 342 million BUSD has been burned over the last 24 hours.
-Burning refers to the process of removing a cryptocurrency from circulation by sending it to a designated address where it is rendered unusable.
+Peckshield, a blockchain security firm, reports that 342 million BUSD has been burned in the last 24 hours.
+Burning involves removing a cryptocurrency from circulation by sending it to a designated address where it becomes unusable.
 In this case, burning BUSD implies that users are moving away from using the stablecoin, possibly due to concerns about its regulatory status.

 Binance Sees Large Firms Like Jump Trading and Wintermute Transferring Funds.